-2.1 Cryptography-based Frameworks
+A. Cryptography-Based Frameworks

 To protect location privacy in SC, several methods based on cryptography have been developed to encrypt location information while implementing multi-task assignment.
 Shu et al. [22] proposed a non-interactive privacy-preserving task recommendation framework (PPTR), where the locations of both task requesters and workers were encrypted to protect their location privacy, and multiple task requesters would be matched with multiple workers.
 In 2019, Yuan et al. [21] proposed an efficient task assignment algorithm (PriRadar), aiming at improving the assigned time by instantly assigning tasks to nearby workers while protecting the data of tasks and workers.
-Based on encrypted locations, iTAM [3], proposed by Zhao et al., focused on minimizing travel distance of workers.
-Li et al. [19] designed a gridbased privacy-preserving framework for online SC (GPSC) to obtain a trade-off between efficiency and security considering the preferences of task requesters.
+Based on encrypted locations, iTAM [3], proposed by Zhao et al. focused on minimizing travel distance of workers.
+Li et al. [19] designed a grid-based privacy-preserving framework for online SC (GPSC) to obtain a trade-off between efficiency and security considering the preferences of task requesters.
 According to investigated interests of workers, Song et al. [20] proposed a privacy-preserving task matching framework (PPTM) to achieve efficient task matching, meanwhile, protect the privacy of locations and interests of task requesters and workers.

 These cryptography-based works achieve reliable location privacy protection by encrypting the locations of task requesters and workers.
-However, constrained by the computational and communication complexity, cryptographybased frameworks are difficult to be implemented in practice.
+However, constrained by the computational and communication complexity, cryptography-based frameworks are difficult to be implemented in practice.
 Therefore, differential privacy-based frameworks are more preferred in Spatial Crowdsourcing.

-2.2 Differential Privacy-based Frameworks
+B. Differential Privacy-Based Frameworks

 In SC, locations of task requesters and workers are involved in multi-task assignment, in which location privacy of task requesters and workers may be disclosed to adversaries.
 Based on differential privacy and geocasting, To et al. [26] assumed a trusted Cell Service Provider (CSP) to provide location privacy for workers, which is the first work focused on location privacy issues in SC.
 After that, to improve the overhead of the assignment, To et al. [2] improved the framework [26] by factoring the geocast system overhead.
 Nevertheless, the trusted third parties were not practical.
-For that, Wang et al. [12, 18] focused on protecting workers' location privacy without involving any trusted third parties while achieving the optimal task assignment with minimal travel distance.
-Unfortunately, the location privacy of task requesters has not been protected in [2, 12, 18, 26].
-Wei et al. [15] proposed a differential privacy-based location protection framework (DPLP), aiming to achieve the tradeoff between utility and system overhead while protecting the location privacy of both task requesters and workers.
+For that, Wang et al. [12], [18] focused on protecting workers' location privacy without involving any trusted third parties while achieving the optimal task assignment with minimal travel distance.
+Unfortunately, the location privacy of task requesters has not been protected in [2], [12], [18], [26].
+Wei et al. [15] proposed a differential privacy-based location protection framework (DPLP), aiming to achieve the trade-off between utility and system overhead while protecting the location privacy of both task requesters and workers.
+Tao et al. [13] designed a novel privacy mechanism based on Hierarchically Well-Separated Trees to minimize the total distance for the SC system.
+However, all these works above perturbed locations on the two-dimensional plane and ignored the road network, which might lead to the disclosure of the behavior of perturbing locations.
+Furthermore, due to ignoring the road network, there would be more workers unable to complete tasks because detour results in more failures tasks.
+Qiu et al. [1], [17] considered road networks and designed a differential privacy-based framework to protect workers' location privacy.
+But it was a pity that they ignored the location privacy of task requesters, and moreover could not guarantee the data utility in remote areas.